csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 contention during page load.

-Unfortunately, however, I feel it being bounded by the arbitrary definitions of TTI leaves a lot to be desired—entirely unrelated and unexpected network activity can completely tank otherwise healthy pages.
+Unfortunately, however, I feel it being bounded by the arbitrary definitions of TTI leaves a lot to be desired — entirely unrelated and unexpected network activity can completely tank otherwise healthy pages.

 TTI may have left the Lighthouse score, but it has not entirely left your